taodd/cephtrace/README.md

 ## Checkout source code:
 - git clone https://github.com/taodd/cephtrace
+- cd cephtrace
 - git submodule update --init --recursive

 ## Build Prerequisites:
 I provide the Debian and Ubuntu apt commands in this procedure.
-If you use a system with a different package manager, then you will have to use different commands: sudo apt-get install g++ clang libelf-dev libc6-dev-i386 libdw-dev
+If you use a system with a different package manager, then you will have to use different commands:
+- sudo apt-get install g++ clang libelf-dev libc6-dev-i386 libdw-dev

 ## Build cephtrace
 - cd cephtrace